LucasDelvallet/PRSummary/README.md

 password=YourPassword
 ```

-The file must be located in the user folrder, to know where the user folder is located, you can use this command :
+The file must be located in the user folder, to know where the user folder is located, you can use this command :

 - For Unix/Linux : echo $HOME
 - For Windows : echo %USERPROFILE%